-COURSES 9
+9 COURSES

-- 9.1 No later than the warning signal, the RC signal boat will display the course designator.
+- 9.1 No later than the warning signal, the RC signal boat will display the course designator on placards hung from the signal boat.
 The RC may also broadcast this information on VHF and Text.
 An error in broadcasting this information shall not constitute grounds for granting redress.
-This changes RRS 62.1(a). - 9.2 Attachment A shows the courses.
+This changes RRS 61.4(b)(1). - 9.2 Attachment A shows the courses.
 All marks listed are considered rounding marks.